hoangnguyenba/syncdb/README.md

 ### Environment Variables

-All command-line flags can also be set using environment variables.
+Most command-line flags can also be set using environment variables (except for profile-specific boolean flags like `--profile-include-schema`).
+Environment variables have lower priority than flags but higher priority than profile settings.
 The format is:
 ```
 SYNCDB_<FLAG_NAME>=value
 ```